Назад към всички

 • Init first, destroy last - stores are available before any source, transformer, or destination starts, and outlive them on shutdown

-• No chains — stores have no next or before.
-They don't participate in the event pipeline.
+• No chains - stores don't participate in the event pipeline.
 Components access them through their env.

 • Implementations: @walkeros/store-memory (sync, LRU), @walkeros/server-store-fs (async, filesystem), @walkeros/server-store-s3 (async, S3-compatible)